 Audit Services Panel

-Auditors are an integral part of the schemes and perform some of the Scheme Administrator’s statutory functions under The Electricity Supply (General) Regulation 2014 (s55 and s56) to ensure the ongoing compliance of Scheme Participants and Accredited Certificate Providers.
+Auditors are an integral part of the schemes and perform some of the Scheme Administrator’s statutory functions under The Electricity Supply (General) Regulation 2014 (s55 and s56) to ensure the ongoing compliance of Scheme Participants and ACPs.

 Companies may apply to IPART, as Scheme Administrator, to join the Audit Services Panel.
 See the Join the audit panel page for more information.